 "An American Trilogy"

-This beloved medley of 19th century standards celebrates God, country and South and is synonymous with Presley’s live show.
-Mickey Newbury, the great train song writer name dropped in “Luckenbach, Texas (The Basics of Love),” first arranged and recorded the song in 1971.
+This beloved medley celebrates God, country and the South and is synonymous with Presley's live show.
+Mickey Newbury, the great train song writer name dropped in "Luckenbach, Texas (The Basics of Love)," first arranged and recorded the song in 1971.

 Presley's best-known Christmas song has been covered more times by country artists than you can count.
 Johnny Cash, Ricky Van Shelton, Loretta Lynn, Tammy Wynette and numerous others turned to this old stand-by when recording their own holiday records.
 The theme of heartbreak, as opposed to Santa Claus or wanting a white Christmas, makes for a song that'd fit nearly any country singer's repertoire.

 Other often-covered Elvis standards include "Hard-Headed Woman," recorded by Charlie Daniels and Presley's famous ex-girlfriend Wanda Jackson, as well as "Devil in Disguise," a deep cut for Tony Rice and the Flying Burrito Brothers.

 Bill Monroe directly fathered bluegrass, and he indirectly influenced the birth of memorable rock 'n' roll B-sides.
 A pop-friendly version of "Blue Moon of Kentucky" backed historic 1954 Sun Records single "That's Alright Mama."
 Later that same year, Presley performed the song live on the Grand Ole Opry stage.

 Presley strategically placed this song from Willie Nelson's songwriter for hire days near the end of his live sets.
 It let all in attendance in Las Vegas or Hawaii know that Elvis would soon leave the building.